 Here’s a general list of what you need to qualify for a mortgage.
 Keep in mind that qualification requirements vary greatly by lender and loan type.

 In some cases, you won’t need all of these things, but it should certainly make life easier to satisfy everything on this list.

 - Credit History – minimum of 3 active tradelines with 2-year history on each (credit score minimums vary)

-- Job History – at least 2 years on same job or in same line of work (recent graduates in certain fields may be exempt)
+- Job History – at least 2 years on same job or in same line of work (recent graduates with new jobs in certain fields like doctors and lawyers may be exempt)

-- Income – verifiable income for the past two years that meets debt-to-income ratio limits
+- Income – verifiable income (tax returns, pay stubs) for the past two years that satisfies debt-to-income ratio limits

-If you can’t satisfy these requirements, you may want to keep renting, saving, and working on your credit until you can.
-Or consider a co-signer who is qualified to apply for a mortgage.
-Either way, shop around so you know all your options!
+If you can’t satisfy these basic requirements, you may want to keep renting, saving, and working on your credit until you can.

 Read more: Tips for first-time homebuyers.